watermint/watermint.org/_posts/2017-02-21-dropbox-business-properties-api-poc.md

  - python
 ---

-I wrote sample script of Properties API of Dropbox Business.
-Properties APIs are alpha release (as of Feb 2017).
+I wrote sample script of Properties API of Dropbox Business in Python.

+Note: Properties APIs are alpha release (as of Feb 2017).
 Specification of APIs might change without notice.

 # Properties API